ibm-cloud-docs/rise-with-sap-on-powervs/surround/migration-tooling.md

 {{site.data.keyword.attribute-definition-list}}

-# Tooling and services
+# Migration tooling and services
 {: #migration-tooling}

-This section high-lights some tooling and services to enable the migration of you surround workloads to IBM Cloud.
+This section high-lights some tooling and services to enable the migration of your surround workloads to IBM Cloud.

 ## RackWare RMM Server
 {: #migration-tooling-rmm}